 - Peak Rush hours.
 Avoid driving from 4:30 to 8:30 am and from 4:30 to 5:30 pm on weekdays.

 How are the roads & drivers in Barbados?

-In general, the drivers in Barbados are patient.
+But, in general, the drivers in Barbados are patient.

-Barbados is very small but has a lot of pavement roads so you can get lost in a split second.
+Barbados is very small but has a lot of pavement roads so that you can get lost in a split second.

-so make sure you check that you are following the correct speed limit.
-If you’re an American or British driver, be aware that speed limits are measured in kilometers/hr, rather than miles/hr.
-For reference, 1 kilometre = 0.62 miles.
+Speed limits vary on different roadways, so make sure you follow the correct speed limit.
+If you’re an American or British driver, you should be aware that speed limits are different for kilometres per hour.

 Fines in Barbados

 You are unlikely to stop unless you are doing something extremely dangerous.